BALAKRISHNA-EPPILI/4-bit_Flash_ADC/README.md

 # 4-bit_Flash_ADC

-This repository presents the design of 4-bit_Flash_ADC implemented using eSim open source EDA tool in 180nm Technology.
+This repository presents the design of 4-bit_Flash_ADC implemented using eSim open source EDA tool.

 # Abstract: